kleph/dcos-docs/1.11/storage/persistent-volume.md

 For example, if you scale down from 5 to 3 instances, you will see 2 tasks in the `Waiting` state along with the information about the persistent volumes the tasks were using as well as about the agents on which they are placed.
 Marathon will not unreserve those resources and will not destroy the volumes.
 When you scale up again, Marathon will attempt to launch tasks that use those existing reservations and volumes as soon as it gets a Mesos offer containing the labeled resources.
 Marathon will only schedule unreserve/destroy operations when:

-- the application is deleted (in which case volumes of all its tasks are destroyed, and all reservations are deleted).
+- The application is deleted (in which case volumes of all its tasks are destroyed, and all reservations are deleted).
-- you explicitly delete one or more suspended tasks with a `wipe=true` flag.
+- You explicitly delete one or more suspended tasks with a `wipe=true` flag.

-If reserving resources or creating persistent volumes fails, the created task will timeout after the configured `task_reservation_timeout` (default: 20 seconds) and a new reservation attempt will be made.
+If reserving resources or creating persistent volumes fails, the created task will time out after the configured `task_reservation_timeout` (default: 20 seconds) and a new reservation attempt will be made.
 In case a task is `LOST` (because its agent is disconnected or crashed), the reservations and volumes will not timeout and you need to manually delete and wipe the task to let Marathon launch a new one.

-# Potential Pitfalls
+# Potential pitfalls

-Be aware of the following issues and limitations when using stateful applications in Marathon that make use of dynamic resevations and persistent volumes.
+Be aware of the following issues and limitations when using stateful applications in Marathon that make use of dynamic reservations and persistent volumes.

 ## Resource requirements

-Currently, the resource requirements of a stateful application **cannot** be changed.
-Your initial volume size, cpu usage, memory requirements, etc., cannot be changed once you've posted the AppDefinition.
+Currently, the resource requirements&mdash;volume size, cpu usage, memory requirements, etc.&mdash;of a stateful application **cannot** be changed once you've deployed the app definition.

-## Replication and Backups
+## Replication and backups

 Because persistent volumes are pinned to nodes, they are no longer reachable if the node is disconnected from the cluster, e.g. due to a network partition or a crashed agent.
 If the stateful service does not take care of data replication on its own, you need to manually setup a replication or backup strategy to guard against data loss from a network partition or from a crashed agent.